 - It's necessary to go back to square one.

 - Both dumbbells and barbells provide a good workout and help build muscle.

 - If you don't have much room, if you're already dealing with aches and pains, or if you'd just like a cheaper setup, you might be able to receive the same results from strength training with a great set of adjustable dumbbells.

 Once equipped with the right knowledge, the barbell can form the basis of any resistance-based workout, as it is the most versatile piece of equipment that is found universally in almost any gym.
 The barbell provides access to an arsenal of compound exercises.

+Did you expect a straight answer?
+Well, you are not going to get one here!
+Dumbbells versus barbells are far more complicated than saying one is better than the other.
 The correct answer is that a MIX of both is ideal and optimal for muscle building and strength purposes, and they are both REQUIRED to help you get results and prevent injuries.